Hello Planning Mashers!

 I Discovered The Power Of Learning

 When I started my Bullet Journal, I knew I had to learn a lot about the system and how it could help me achieve my goals.
-This reminded me that learning can be fun and interesting and most importantly – it can be a pleasure.
+This reminded me that learning could be fun and interesting, and most importantly – it can be a pleasure.

-Since I decided to make a change in my life, I committed myself to find time to study the things I wanted and needed to learn for myself.
+Since I decided to make a change in my life, I committed myself to finding time to study the things I wanted and needed to learn for myself.

 That’s how my personal story with Bullet Journal goes.
 How did the system help you?
 If you’re just starting, what do you want to get from your Bullet Journal?
 Share with us in the comments section below.